Oncogenes, tumor suppressor genes, molecular genetics of GI cancers (colon, pancreatic, upper GI)

 Basil Bakir, MD PhD student, CAMB (thesis project)

-Veronique Giroux, PhD, Postdoctoral Researcher (Canadian fellowship)
+Veronique Giroux, PhD, Postdoctoral Researcher (Canadian government fellowship)

 Steffen Heeg, MD, Postdoctoral Researcher (German Cancer Society fellowship)